 SWI-Prolog multithreading is based on the POSIX thread standard [Butenhof, 1997] used on most popular systems except for MS-Windows.
 On Windows it uses the pthread-win32 emulation of POSIX threads mixed with the Windows native API for smoother and faster operation.
+The SWI-Prolog thread implementation has been discussed in the ISO WG17 working group and is largely addopted by YAP and XSB Prolog.2 thread_create(:Goal, -Id, +Options)

-8.1 Creating and destroying Prolog threads
+9.1 Creating and destroying Prolog threads